Survey on 3D face reconstruction from uncalibrated images: Deep Learning Methods

 Unlike the above works, where each network regresses different features from the input image, \citet{ZShuFG2020} proposed a main network that estimated a depth map and two additional networks that helped regularise the output of the main network.
-First, a DenseNet \citep{GHuangCVPR2017_DenseNet} was trained to estimate the 3DMM shape and expression parameters and the projection parameters.
-Once trained, this network was fixed and used to regularise the output depth map estimated by the main network, a U-Net network \citep{RonnebergerMICCAI2015_UNet}.
-This network was trained with images whose ground truth depth map is known, but also with pairs of unlabelled images taken at the same time instance from different points of view.
-According to the authors, this type of data allows generalising to unseen real images, but ensuring photo-consistency directly on the multi-view images is not possible since the same anatomical point may have different pixel colours in both images due to lighting.
-For this reason, they trained another network (at the same time as the main one) to predict the suitability of each pixel to be used in the multi-view photo-consistency loss, giving more weight to those pixels whose colours do not change much between images.
+Given that estimating depth from a single image is an ambiguous task, they used a pre-trained 3DMM-fitting network that helped constrain the space of possible solutions by taking depth maps similar to the 3D face obtained by the 3DMM.
+Also, aiming for a good generalisation to unseen real images, they trained the main network not only with labelled images (in which the depth map is known), but also with pairs of unlabelled images taken at the same time instance from different viewpoints.
+However, according to the authors, ensuring photo-consistency directly on the multi-view images is not possible since the same anatomical point may have different pixel colours in both images due to lighting variations.
+For this reason, they trained another network to predict the suitability of each pixel to be used in the multi-view photo-consistency loss, giving more weight to those pixels whose colours do not change much between the images.

-A coarse-to-fine system successively refines the output of the first network with a second network, each of them specifically trained to estimate a coarse 3D face and fine-level details, respectively.
+\emph{2)} A coarse-to-fine system is typically composed by two networks connected in cascade and trained to estimate a coarse 3D face and the fine-level details, respectively.
 This approach was followed by \citep{XFanToM2020,RichardsonCVPR2017,YGuoPAMI2018,TranCVPR2018,XZengICCV2019,LattasCVPR2020,PWangICME2020,XWangCVPR2020,YChenTIP2020}. \citet{XFanToM2020} first estimated a personalised template and then refined it by estimating an update using a network based on the 50-layer ResNet \citep{HeCVPR2016_ResNet}.
-The personalised template is initially estimated by fitting a 3DMM to the input image, then each vertex of the initial template is refined by different 1-layer multi-layer perceptron (MLP) networks.
-These MLP take into consideration not only the vertex in question but also a neighbourhood, together with their colours extracted by projecting the template into the input image.
+The personalised template is initially estimated by fitting a 3DMM to the input image and then each vertex is refined by different 1-layer multi-layer perceptron (MLP) networks.
+These MLPs take into consideration not only the vertex in question but also a neighbourhood, together with their colours extracted by projecting the template into the input image.